-Helena Fracchia (PhD, University of California Berkeley) Director of the University of Alberta School in Cortona, Professor of Classics in the Dept. of History and Classics, Adjunct Professor of Italian, Director of the University of Alberta Archaeological Field School at Ossaia.
+Helena Fracchia (PhD, University of California Berkeley) Director of the University of Alberta School in Cortona; Professor Emeritus of Classics; Adjunct Professor of Italian; Scientific Director of the University of Alberta Archaeological Field School at Ossaia.
 Dr. Fracchia has authored and co-authored several books and numerous articles on the archaeology of pre-Roman and Roman Italy.
 Her current research focus is the Romanization of Italy in the regions of Tuscany and Basilicata.
 Dr. Fracchia has held numerous Social Sciences and Humanities Research Council of Canada grants for her work in Italy.
 She was the recipient of a McCalla Research Professorship and has been awarded a 2004 Killam Annual Professorship for excellence in teaching, research and service at the University of Alberta.

 Maurizio Gualtieri (PhD, University of Pennsylvania) Professor Emeritus of History and Classics, University of Alberta, and Professor Emeritus of Greek and Roman Art and Archaeology at the University of Perugia.
 His main research interests are pre-Roman and Roman Italy.
 He has written numerous articles and several books on that topic, with grants from the Social Sciences and Humanities Research Council of Canada.
 He has directed the University of Alberta Field School in Italy at Roccagloriosa and at Oppido Lucano, where work is still on-going.